symfony/symfony-docs/book/translation.rst

 The Locale and the URL
 ~~~~~~~~~~~~~~~~~~~~~~

-Since you can store the locale of the user is in the session, it may be tempting
+Since you can store the locale of the user in the session, it may be tempting
 to use the same URL to display a resource in many different languages based
 on the user's locale.
 For example, ``http://www.example.com/contact`` could
 show content in English for one user and French for another user.
 Unfortunately,